Advisory Committee on Immunization Practices (ACIP) Recommendations

 Children, Adolescents and Adults

-• Adults 19-64 years of age with at least one risk factor (see ACIP website) should either receive a dose of PCV15 or PCV20.
+- Adults 19-64 years of age with at least one risk factor (see ACIP website) should either receive a dose of PCV15, PCV20 or 21-valent pneumococcal conjugate vaccine (abbreviation: PCV21; trade name: Capvaxive™.
 If PCV15 was received, it should be followed by a dose of PPSV23 at least 8 weeks later (if not already received).

-• All adults at least 65 years of age who have not previously received a pneumococcal conjugate vaccine (or whose vaccination history is unknown) should receive either PCV15 or PCV20.
+- All adults at least 65 years of age who have not previously received a pneumococcal conjugate vaccine (or whose vaccination history is unknown) should receive either PCV15, PCV20, or PCV21.
 If PCV15 was received, it should be followed by a dose of PPSV23 at least 8 weeks later (if not already received) 4-6.

-• Adults who have only ever received PPSV23 should receive a dose of either PCV15 or PCV20 at least one year after their last dose of PPSV23.
+- Adults who have only ever received PPSV23 should receive a dose of either PCV15, PCV20, or PCV21 at least one year after their last dose of PPSV23.

 For More Information